xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 # The Dark Tower

-Legend tells about a powerful lich residing in the dark pine woods northwest from Fort Horth, at least a week away from lake Kgar.
+Legend tells about a powerful lich residing in the dark pine woods northwest from Fort Horth, at least a week away from lake Kagar.
 Many brave (and stupid) souls have lost their lives on the vague stories about the riches kept in the Dark Tower of the Lich Kalduk.